-The estimated recoverable amount of the CGUs exceeded it carrying amount by approximately QR 15,178,083 (2021: Nil).
-Therefore, impairment loss of QR 15,178,083 (2021: Nil) during the year was recognised.
-The impairment loss was fully allocated to goodwill and included in Note 30.
+During the comparative year, the carrying amount of the CGUs exceeded it estimated recoverable amount by approximately QR 15,178,083.
+Therefore, impairment loss of QR 15,178,083 was recognised.
+The impairment loss was fully allocated to goodwill and included in consolidated statement of profit or loss.